material-components/material-components-ios/components/Dialogs/README.md

 ### Theming dialogs

-You can theme an MDCDialog to match the Material Design Dialog using your app's scheme and the Dialogs theming extension.
+You can theme a Material Dialog to match the Material Design Dialog using your app's scheme and the Dialogs theming extension.
 To add the theming extension to your project add the following line to your Podfile:

 ```bash